ctm-community/patchwreck-2-datapacks/README.md

 - [x] Light level of swarm spawner in intersection not calibrated
 - [x] Better demonomocon marker death sys (does not despawn if unloaded when timer expires)
 - [x] Add a shortcut back
-- [ ] Change demonomocon (normal book when on cooldown or change to Warped Fungus on a Stick)
 - [x] Check beetroot throwing transform
 - [x] Anubis weapon bugged - not triggering at all, initialize rngTornado dummy
 - [ ] Nerf wither mask